 IRS Form 8863 is also where you would apply for the American Opportunity Credit.
 Note that the same individual isn't allowed to apply for both credits, but the same family is [source: IRS].
 For example, you can apply for the Lifetime Learning Tax Credit and your dependent son can apply for the American Opportunity Credit.

-For more higher education resources, visit the links on the next page.
+For more higher education resources, visit the links below.

 More Great Links

 - IRS.
 "Publication 970: Tax Benefits for Education"http://www.irs.gov/pub/irs-prior/p970--2008.pdf

 - National Center for Education Statistics.
 "Fast Facts: How many postsecondary institutions offer distance learning programs?"http://nces.ed.gov/fastfacts/display.asp?id=80